Bridgeland Main Street

 Why are there times when no crews are actively working within a construction zone?

-- Construction happens in stages and is often involves multiple specialized contractor or trades.
+- Construction happens in stages and is often involves multiple specialized contractors or trades.
 As with all types of construction, certain work must be completed before other types of work can begin.

 - While every effort is made to align contractors and maintain work continuity within construction zones, factors such as weather, underground conditions or crew, material and equipment availability can impact workflow and scheduling.